vafeond/BareMetalCapers/guides/02_HelloWorld_BlinkingLED.md

   - Installs a reset handler function
   - Establishes a stack pointer
 - The program is correctly laid out for the target address space (linker configuration)
-- A compatible programmer or bootloader is used, and programming/uploading a user-generated binary to the target system is successful:
+- A compatible programmer or boot loader is used, and programming/uploading a user-generated binary to the target system is successful:
   - The physical connection to the target is sufficient (soldering might be needed)
   - Target system "fuses" that may prevent programming are disabled
   - The host system software is correctly installed and configured (e.g. programming/uploading application, drivers)